awsdocs/aws-direct-connect-user-guide/doc_source/WorkingWithConnections.md

 Work with an AWS Direct Connect Partner in the AWS Direct Connect Partner Program to help you establish network circuits between an AWS Direct Connect location and your data center, office, or colocation environment\.
 They can also help provide colocation space within the same facility as the location\.
 For more information, see [APN Partners Supporting AWS Direct Connect](https://aws.amazon.com/directconnect/partners)\.

 **Port speed**
-For hosted connections, the possible values are 50Mbps, 100Mbps, 200Mbps, 300Mbps, 400Mbps, 500Mbps, 1Gbps, 2Gbps, 5Gbps, and 10Gbps\.
-Note that only those AWS Direct Connect partners who have met specific requirements may create a 1Gbps, 2Gbps, 5Gbps or 10Gbps hosted connection\.
+For hosted connections, the possible values are 50 Mbps, 100 Mbps, 200 Mbps, 300 Mbps, 400 Mbps, 500 Mbps, 1 Gbps, 2 Gbps, 5 Gbps, and 10 Gbps\.
+Note that only those AWS Direct Connect partners who have met specific requirements may create a 1 Gbps, 2 Gbps, 5 Gbps, or 10 Gbps\.

 You cannot change the port speed after you create the connection request\.
 To change the port speed, you must create and configure a new connection\.